The Shawshank Redemption (1994)

 Tommy receives a letter from the board of education announcing that he has passed the exam and now owns a high school diploma.
 A guard pass the news to Andy in his solitary cell which makes him smile a little.

 Later on, Tommy is escorted outside at night to have a private meeting with the warden.
-The warden asks him if the story he told Andy is true and if he would be willing to testify on Andy's behalf.
+Warden Norton asks him if the story he told Andy is true and if he would be willing to testify on Andy's behalf.
 Tommy enthusiastically agrees.
 The warden smiles at him before nodding to Hadley to shoot him dead.

 When the warden visits Andy in solitary, he tells him that Tommy tried to escape and that Hadley had no choice but to shoot him.
 Andy doesn't buy that story and tells Norton that ''everything'' stops and that he's not going to work for him anymore.
 The warden threatens Andy to shut down the library, burn all the books, and move Andy to a much different cell in a much different part of the prison with the most hardened criminals should he stop working for him.
 He then leaves and orders Andy to another month in solitary to think about things.

-Many years ago, not long after receiving his rock hammer, Andy innocently tried to carve his name on his cell wall when a chunk of it came off.
-Andy, being a fan of Geology, realized that the material the wall was made off of could make it possible for him to dig a hole in case he ever needed to escape.
+It is revealed in a series of flashback sequences narrated by Red that many years ago, not long after receiving his rock hammer, Andy innocently tried to carve his name on his cell wall when a chunk of it came off.
+Andy, being a fan of geology, realized that the material the wall was made off of could make it possible for him to dig a hole in case he ever needed to escape.
 Andy first ordered the giant poster of Rita Hayworth to hide the hole.
 He then spent years digging at night with his rock hammer and hiding the dirt from his job into his pockets which he would then empty in the courtyard during his morning walks.
 When Tommy was killed, Andy decided it was time to go.

 While the warden and Red are discovering Andy's genius escape, Andy walks into the Maine National Bank in Portland, where he had put Norton's money.
 Using his assumed identity as Randall Stephens, and with all the necessary documentation, he closes the account and walks out with a cashier's check.
 Before he leaves, he asks them to drop a package in the mail.
 He continues his visitations to nearly a dozen other local banks, ending up with some $370,000.
 The package contains Warden Norton's accounting books, which are delivered straight to the Portland Daily Bugle newspaper along with Andy's written confessions and testimony.

-Not long after, the police storm Shawshank Prison.
-Hadley is arrested for murder; Red says he was taken away "crying like a little girl."
-Warden Norton finally opens his safe, which he hadn't touched since Andy escaped, and instead of his books, he finds the Bible he had given Andy with a note to the warden saying that he was right, "salvation did lay within".
+Not long after, the Maine state police storm Shawshank Prison along with several reporters to cover the developing story.
+Hadley is arrested for the murder of Tommy and is taken away by the state police.
+According to Red, he heard unfounded rumors through the grapevine that Hadley allegedly started "crying like a little girl" in the back seat of the police squad car while he was being taken away.
+Seeing Hadley being taken away in a police squad car and the local district attorney entering the prison with several policemen holding a warrant for Norton's arrest, Warden Norton finally opens his safe in his office, which he hadn't touched since Andy escaped, and instead of his books, he finds the Bible he had given Andy with a note to the warden saying that he was right, "salvation did lay within".
 Norton then opens it to the book of Exodus and finds that the pages had all been cut out in the shape of Andy's rock hammer.
-Norton walks back to his desk as the police pound on his door, takes out a small revolver and shoots himself in the head.
+Norton walks back to his desk as the police pound on his door, takes out a small revolver and commits suicide by shooting himself in the head.
 Red remarks that he wondered if the warden thought, right before pulling the trigger, how "Andy could ever have gotten the best of him."

 Shortly after, Red receives a postcard from Fort Hancock, Texas, with nothing written on it.
 Red takes it as a sign that Andy made it into Mexico to freedom.
 Red and his buddies kill time talking about Andy's exploits (with a few embellishments), but Red falls into a sort of depression from missing his friend.